The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: The complement of a smooth anticanonical divisor

 These groups are not yet our actual target: in a subsequent step we invert a polynomial in $t = \nabla_{u\partial_q}$, following \eqref{eq:quotient-t}.

 \begin{notation} For nonzero $p(t) \in \bK[t]$, define

 In \eqref{eq:invert-p-1}, we could have inserted a $u$-adic completion, but that would be redundant for grading reasons; while it is necessary for \eqref{eq:invert-p-2}.
 As usual, we write $H_{q,1/p,u}$, $H_{q^{\pm 1},1/p,u}$ and $q^{-1}H_{q^{-1},1/p,u}$ for the cohomology groups.
-The first of these is straightforward to describe, because of the absence of completion:
+The first of these is straightforward to describe, because of the absence of completion and the exactness of the localization functor:

 \end{notation}

 \begin{lemma} In the derived category $D(W_{q,u})$ from Section \ref{subsubsec:derived}, there is an exact triangle

 \end{lemma}